UKICER 2025

 Workshop organisers will be given an opportunity to advertise their workshop via a one-minute lightning talk earlier in the conference.

-Workshop proposal that leaders would like to be considered for delivery at the conference must be be submitted via EasyChair.
+Workshop proposal that leaders would like to be considered for delivery at the conference must be submitted via EasyChair (Details to be confirmed).
 Authors should consult the detail submission format instructions and guidelines for workshop proposals prior to submission.

 Posters